dotnet/MQTTnet/README.md

 * WebSockets supported (via ASP.NET Core 2.0, separate nuget)
 * A custom message interceptor can be added which allows transforming or extending every received application message
 * Validate subscriptions and deny subscribing of certain topics depending on requesting clients
-* Connect clients with different protocol versions at the same time.

 ## Supported frameworks